 - They refer to different stages in Product development.
 The most proper sequence to follow is a PoC to a Prototype to an MVP.

-- So, what is another noticeable difference between a Prototype and a Proof of Concept vs. an MVP?
-While MVP development is a general recommendation for all Startups, your Project may not need a PoC at all.
-Functional prototypes are a good idea almost always, but it’s also something that may seem excessive in some certain situations.
+- Another noticeable difference between a Prototype and a Proof of Concept vs. an MVP is that while MVP development is a general recommendation for all Startups, your Project may not need a PoC at all.
+Functional prototypes are a good idea almost always, but it’s also something that may seem excessive in certain situations.

 In case you wish to work with Savvycom, we will guide you through the process and give you further recommendations on what you should and shouldn’t do.